 Select “as-it-happens” for real-time results.
 Notice the filed that says “How Often”.
 The default setting is once a day.
 However, if you want to get real-time alerts, select the “as-it-happens” in the drop-down menu.

-Once you have the alert set up, you can modify the search terms if you aren’t getting the desired results.
+set up, you can modify the search terms if you aren’t getting the desired results.
 Now, the key is to monitor the e-mails and be responsive should you discover inaccuracies of negative information about your company.

 How do you use Google Alerts?
 What other tools do you use to monitor your reputation online?